MicrosoftDocs/azure-dev-docs/articles/javascript/sdk/credential-chains.md

 Choose from the following common progressions for your authentication flow:

-* Use the `DefaultAzureCredential` for **large teams with developers** using various IDEs and CLIs to authenticate to Azure.
+* Use the `DefaultAzureCredential` for **teams whose developers use various IDEs and CLIs to authenticate to Azure**.
 This allows the greatest flexibility.
 This flexibility is provided at the cost of performance to validate the credentials in the chain until one succeeds.

   - The fallback from credential to credential is selected on your behalf based on the detected environment.
   - To determine which credential was selected, turn on [debugging](#debug-a-chained-credential).